 The municipal register is the official list or record of cultural heritage properties identified as being important to the community and must include all properties in the municipality that are designated under Part IV (individual designation) and Part V (district designation) of the Ontario Heritage Act, as of 2005.

-Newmarket designated 40 properties under Part IV of the Ontario Heritage Act.
+Newmarket has designated 43 properties under Part IV of the Ontario Heritage Act and 72 properties as part of the Lower Main Street South Heritage Conservation District (HCD) under Part V of the Ontario Heritage Act.
 These properties are designated due to their cultural and architectural heritage value.
 They are protected from demolition and changes to the building must be sensitive to their heritage value.
 The Planning Department keeps the Municipal Register of Properties Designated Under the Heritage Act.
 Please contact the Planning Department for additional information regarding property designation and/or alterations to a designated property.

 Contact the Planning Department for additional information regarding eligible tax breaks for designated heritage properties.

 Municipal Register of Non-Designated Properties

 The Ontario Heritage Act also allows municipalities to include properties of cultural heritage value that are not designated on the municipal registry.
 This is commonly known as "listing."